vrm-c/vrm-specification/specification/VRMC_springBone-1.0-beta/README.md

 #### SpringChain

-A chain of sets consisting of a series of consecutive `SpringJoint`s.
+A chain of consecutive `SpringJoint`s.

 ```
 a-b-c-d